Abogical/lfgen/README.md

 ## Output

-The output integral image is a PNG file.
+The output integral image is an LF file with the config file and image inside it.